benchase1/roads/readme.txt

 This is an under construction application to display and locate road junctions.

-CONTRIBUTING:
-Feel free to contribute to the project!
-To contribute, you must be familiar with programming in Java.
-Currently, only roads and regions within the United States and Canada will be added.
-You may add as little as one road or one town, or as much as a whole state / province.

 HOW TO NAVIGATE THE DATABASE:
 After downloading, go to the command line and type java <state> (replace with two letter state abbreviation).
 From there, enter the route number with a state prefix.
 For example, Massachusetts Route 9 would be "ma9", US 1 would be "us1", and I-90 would be "i90".
 All are case sensitive.